arijitsinha80/hid-sp18-405/Cluster/Pi_DHCP_Server.md

         sudo nano /etc/dhcp/dhcpd.conf

-Define subnet which will be the network that all the other Pi's will connect to.
+(note: Nano is used in this tutorial, but you can use any other editors you like) Define subnet which will be the network that all the other Pi's will connect to.
 Add the following lines to the file */etc/dhcp/dhcpd.conf*: